Waterfall circular trail in Ehrwald: Perfect family hike with fun and games

 Tour dates:

-• Refreshment stops: Brent Alm
+- Refreshment options: Brent Alm

-• Difficulty: Lightweight - especially suitable for children!
+- Difficulty: Lightweight - especially suitable for children!
 Can also be used with a stroller at first.

-• Altitude metres: only a few 😉
+- Altitude: only a few 😉

-• Season: recommended June to mid-October, but possible at any time
+- Season: recommended June to mid-October, but possible at any time

 The hike

 We park once again at the Ehrwalder Almbahn - from here our Hike to Seebensee and Drachensee.
 This circular trail starts directly from there.
 Our hike begins at 10:30 a.m.
 A ride on the Almbahn is not necessary this time, however, as the circular trail starts at the valley station.
 The trail runs along the Gaisbach to the source area.
-At the start we take a hiking pass for our youngest.
+At the start we take a hiking pass for our little one.

 At the second station, the path continues left along the water.